 Children under five are most likely to be frightened by scary visual images, such as monsters, physical transformations.

-scenes, children in this age group may be disturbed by some other scenes in the film, including:
+As well as the above-mentioned violent scenes, children in this age group may be disturbed by some other scenes in the film, including:

 Children aged five to eight will also be frightened by scary visual images and will also be disturbed by depictions of the death of a parent, a child abandoned or separated from parents, children or animals being hurt or threatened and / or natural disasters.